123AB/ET4310Lab1/Lab2.md

 • Config 1: 1 master (c4.8xlarge) and 20 cores (c4.8xlarge) 20 executor spark.default.parallelism=370
 Time: 17:00
 • Config 2: 1 master (m4.xlarge) and 16 cores (m4.4xlarge)
-Time:
+Time: 31:00
 • Config 3: 1 master (c4.8xlarge) 15 cores (c4.8xlarge) 200 executor spark.default.parallelism=400
-Time: 5
+Time: 5:00
 To this end, we have successfully met the requirement of running the application within half an hour using 20 c4.8xlarge instances.
 However, the cluster configuration is chosen quite arbitrarily and requires some justification.
 The following figures shows some graphs we get from Apache Ganglia for the Config 1.
 The time when each stage is being executed is shown in the bottom graph.
 The graphs represent the CPU usage of each instance in the cluster, the CPU usage of the cluster, the memory usage of the cluster, and the network of the cluster (left to right, top to bottom).
+And another things is the m4.xlarge did not meet our requirment because of the lack of cores.

 We can observe a few things:
 1. The CPU utilization is very low around 50%.